 JARED QUAY: Who's the more handsome person, you or Jimmy G?

-GEORGE KITTLE: I'm not going to talk crap on myself, but he's got one hell of a chin line, man.
+GEORGE KITTLE: I'm not going to talk crap at myself, but he's got one hell of a chin line, man.
 He's a handsome dude.
-He's, he sweats, you know, olive oil, because he's Italian.
+He sweats olive oil because he's Italian.
 It's just not even fair, man.

 JARED QUAY: Earlier this year, you missed a couple of games.
-With the last couple of weeks, you've been able to suit up, and I'm hearing that you got kind of a secret recipe using Dr. Teal's Epsom Salt to help you get back on the field.
+But the last couple of weeks you've been able to suit up.
+And I'm hearing and that you got kind of a secret recipe using Dr. Teal's epsom salt to help you get back on the field.
 Can you tell me about that?

-GEORGE KITTLE: Yeah, luckily, this season I got to partner with Dr. Teal's Epsom Salt.
+GEORGE KITTLE: Yeah.
+Luckily, this season I got to partner with Dr. Teal's epsom salt.
 It's a product that I've been using since high school.
 I really love it.
-And just the opportunity to work with them has been pretty incredible, but it's something that I use routinely, whether it's in the middle of the week or it's the night before games, I always do an Epsom salt bath, because it just takes some time to your self, and at the same time, it makes your muscles feel better, not be sore when you wake up in the morning, and just loose and ready to go.
-And that's pretty important, you know, when you're about to play a football game.
+And just the opportunity to work with them has been pretty incredible.
+But it's something that I used routinely, whether it's in the middle of the week or if it's the night before games, I always do an epsom salt because you jut take some time to yourself.
+And at the same time, it makes your muscles feel better and not sure when you wake up in the morning, and just loose and ready to go.
+And that's pretty important when you're about to play a football game.

 JARED QUAY: Yeah, I was shocked to find out that you take a bath once a week at least.

-GEORGE KITTLE: Yeah, I shower often, but the bath is usually once or twice a week.
+GEORGE KITTLE: I shower often, but the bath is usually once or twice a week.

-JARED QUAY: All right, George.
-Well, look here, this is the sports show.
+JARED QUAY: All right, George, well, look here, this is a sports show.
 We've got to hit the hot topics.
 I was wondering if you would help me with the headlines.

 GEORGE KITTLE: Let's go.

-JARED QUAY: The Titans return to play with the win against Buffalo last night after missing two weeks because of positive COVID tests.
-Does missing that amount of time hurt or help the team?
+JARED QUAY: The Titans return to play with the win against Buffalo last night after missing two weeks because positive COVID tests.
+Does missing that amount of time hurt or help a team?

-JARED QUAY: So obviously, one of the heartbreakers of last weekend was Dak Prescott got injured, but Cowboys' owner Jerry Jones said he thinks Dak should be good to go by spring of next year.
+JARED QUAY: So obviously, one of the heartbreakers of last weekend was Dak Prescott got injured.
+But Cowboys owner, Jerry Jones, said he thinks Dax should be good to go by spring of next year.
 What was your reaction?
 Did you happen to see the injury, which is pretty gruesome?

-JARED QUAY: Jimmy G recently posted that you should vote for him and you for the 2020 election, and I'm wondering, is that the winning ticket?
-Is the Garoppolo/Kittle ticket, the winning ticket?
+JARED QUAY: Jimmy G you recently posted that you should vote for him and you for the 2020 election.
+And I'm wondering, is that the winning ticket?
+Is the Garoppolo Kittle ticket the winning ticket?

-GEORGE KITTLE: No, we're starting to make noise here in the San Francisco Bay Area, but I think we're getting a lot of votes out here, and, you know, we're just going to try to go state to state, you know, we got another opportunity to campaign here on Sunday night, and you know, the following week, [? we need ?] to go campaign back in New England.
-So you know, we got some opportunities to campaign, and we're just going to try to do our best.
+GEORGE KITTLE: No, we're starting to make noise here in the San Francisco Bay Area.
+But I think we're getting a lot of votes out here.
+And we're just going to try to go state to state.
+We got another opportunity to campaign here on Sunday night.
+And the following week, we get to go campaign back in New England.
+So, you know, we got some opportunities to campaign.
+And we're just going to try to do our best.

-GEORGE KITTLE: Dude, uh, I'm not going to talk crap on myself, but he's got one hell of a chin line, man.
-That's, that's hard competition right there.
+GEORGE KITTLE: Dude, ugh.
+I'm not going to talk crap at myself, but he's got one hell of a chin line, man.
+That's hard competition right there.

-JARED QUAY: I mean, that bold, that's vulnerable for you to admit that, 'cause I thought the same thing.
+JARED QUAY: I mean, that's bold.
+That's vulnerable for you to admit that.
+Because I thought the same thing.
 He's definitely a pretty handsome guy.

 GEORGE KITTLE: He's a handsome dude.
-He's, he sweats, you know, olive oil, because he's Italian.
+He sweats olive oil because he's Italian.
 It's just not even fair, man.